PufferFinance/website-docs/docs/yield/governance-token.md

 ![manage](/img/vlPuffer/manage.png)

-If you click the "Manage Lock" button, you will be able to renew the lock, by adding more PUFFER, extending the lock duration or doing both, just as shown before:
+If you click the "Manage Lock" button, you will be able to renew the lock, by adding more $PUFFER, extending the lock duration or doing both, just as shown before:

 ![renew](/img/vlPuffer/renew.png)